ilirkl/anime-streaming-app/README.md

 # Anime Streaming App

-A modern web application for streaming and discovering anime, built with Next.js 15, TypeScript, Supabase, and Tailwind CSS.
+A modern web application for streaming and discovering anime, built with Next.js 15, TypeScript, Supabase, JikanAPI , Webtor and Tailwind CSS.

 ## 🌟 Features